Board of Directors

 staff

-ANA PITOL - Project Coordinator
+ANA PITOL - Artistic Producer

-Ana Pitol is a Brazilian producer, arts administrator, and mother of little Isabel (2-year-old) based in St. John's, NL, Canada.
+Ana Pitol is a Brazilian producer, arts administrator, and mother of little Isabel (3-year-old) based in St. John's, NL, Canada.
 She has a Bachelor's degree (2011) and a Master's degree in History (2015) and has been a History teacher since 2010.
 She began to study acting in 2018 and since arriving in Canada (2022), she decided to change her career and dedicated herself to working in theatre.
 Since then she has been involved and working with relevant organizations in St. John's such as TODOS Productions (Project Coordinator Intern and production manager for Happy Anniversary by Vanessa Cardoso-Whelan), White Rooster Theatre (production manager for The Heart Play by Marie Pike, Song Seekers by Caroline Rex Bay, Ruth Lawrence & Petrina Bromley, and Off Balance directed by Anahareo Doelle and Krin Haglund and co-produced with Wonderbolt Productions), St. John's Shorts (assistant producer for the 8th Annual St. John's Short Play Festival) and Women's Work Festival (Assistant Producer for the 18th edition).
 In parallel to these projects, she is the Membership and Communications Coordinator at PARC (Playwrights Atlantic Resource Centre).
 In December 2023, she completed the BMP Producer Academy 2023 Cohort, an 8-week course offered by Beth Morrison Projects in New York, for which she was selected from 300 applicants.
-Currently, she is a production manager for TODOS Productions (NewfoundLanded by Nabila Qreshi and Santiago Guzmán - premiere in November 2024), Artistic Director of St. John's Shorts and Project Coordinator at Women's Work Festival. |
+Currently, she is the General Manager at Women's Work Festival. |